matthewnicotra/cnidofest-website/cnidofest-2022/index.markdown

 ---
 <img src="/cnidofest-website/assets/images/ucdavis-arboreum-1.jpg" alt="UC Davis Arboretum" width=600/>

-## September 7-10, 2022
+**September 7-10, 2022**
-### University of California Davis <br> Davis, California
+**University of California Davis**

+- boiler
+{:toc}

 ## Scope

-We welcome abstracts from any scientist using a cnidarian as a model organism to understand the molecular basis of fundamental biological processes.
+We welcome abstracts from any scientist using a cnidarian as a model organism to understand the molecular basis of fundamental biological processes. **We strongly encourage trainees to submit abstracts for oral presentations**.
 For Cnidofest 2022, there will be an emphasis on sharing tools that facilitate this kind of research in cnidarians.
 Sessions will be organized according to the following themes:

 * Neurobiology
 * Development